masogit/am-browser-doc/docs/features/viewer.md

     - Instant search
         - Type in a keyword and do not press Enter: AM Browser filters records in the loaded table or topology nodes according to the keyword you typed in.
     - Quick search
         - Type in a keyword and press 'Enter': AM Browser filters from the back-end, it sends formed search query to AM web service to find the matched records.
-It refreshes table or topology nodes with returned results (**View must have defined searchable fields**)
+It refreshes table or topology nodes with the returned results (**View must have defined searchable fields**)
     - Advanced search (Input AQL filters)
         - Available to Admin and Power user only.
         - Enable or disable this mode by clicking the toggle button or input '/' as the first character.